T3: List of Distracting Activities

 Instructions

-Create a list of distracting activities that you can use to interrupt a descent into emotional crisis.
-Do this exercise once, and then return to it occasional to refresh your list.
+Create a list of distracting activities that you can use to interrupt a descent into an emotional crisis.
+Do this exercise once, and then return to it occasionally as a reminder or to refresh your list.

 Step One: Things You Enjoy Doing